Couples Therapy

 No matter whether you feel like you’re on the brink of divorce, or just needing to deal with a power struggle within your relationship, couples counseling is a good choice.
 Sometimes gaining clarity on where things are breaking down is critical to rescuing a relationship from total disaster.
 Even when things aren’t on the brink of collapse, strengthening the bond between you and your partner is always a worthy focus of attention and effort.
 As I mentioned earlier, perhaps at no other time has there been so much emphasis and pressure on one relationship being so pivotal to our feelings and fortunes than there is now.

-One of my first priorities is to help you identify couples communication issues that fuel mutually self-defeating patterns in your relationship and establish some ground rules to help the couples therapy process.
+One of my first priorities as a couples therapist is to help you identify couples communication issues that fuel mutually self-defeating patterns in your relationship and establish some ground rules to help the couples therapy process.
 Once that is handled we can start to work on the nuts and bolts of repairing and rebuilding a struggling relationship or keeping one that is on the edge of the cliff from falling off.
 Both of you provide the source of ultimate goals for our work.
 My role is that of an experienced and skilled guide, regardless of where you are at in your relationship.
 You each are experts on yourselves, and unfortunately know all too well how to push each other's buttons to get a negative reaction.
 I will help you by way of sound relationship principles to learn more about how to become experts with yourselves and each other so you can improve the positive bond you have with each other.

 What Might Prevent You From Trying Couples Therapy?

-There are several reasons people don’t pursue therapy help.
-One of the most common reasons revolves around the belief that it doesn’t really help.
 I’ve seen lots of couples who have made positive strides or even saved their marriages because of couples therapy, so that argument is flat out not true.
 Even though there are cases in which a couple have passed the point of no return as far as saving their marriage, and in such cases trying couples therapy can help validate that so there is no doubt the couple should go ahead and split up.
 However, if there are simply communication issues that need to be resolved or an ongoing power struggle, couples counseling can help to resolve each of these in such a way that you can go on to a happy life together even if you’ve been mired in strife your entire time together with your partner.

-A final possible reason people don’t go into therapy together is the belief that your partner will never change.
 While that certainly may be true, you are short changing both your partner and the possibilities that counseling will increase the intimacy in your relationship and help both them and you change to become better people and better partners.
 You both are together for a reason, and often people don’t realize the true purpose of their relationships until they go through tough times together.
 You may think relationships exist to make you happy, and while that may or may not be true at any given time, the larger purpose much of the time involves two people who need basically to grow and evolve as human beings and having someone to grow with is tremendously important.

 Image courtesy of Pexels